ai-republic/carpark-finder/README.md

 You can view the API endpoint documentation using the Swagger link: [`http://localhost:8080/swagger-ui/index.html`](http://localhost:8080/swagger-ui/index.html).

+## Relevant information
+The application is running locally on port 8080.
+MySQL is running as docker image on port 3306, locally on port 3307.

+### Handicaps
+Due to carpark information CSV not containing all carparks that are retrieved via the availability endpoint I had to add 7 dummy entries (Northpole) to the CSV.

 ## How to use
 1. Clone this Git repository and import the project to your favorite IDE
 2. Ensure Docker is running
 3. Run `CarparkInformationImport` CSV import
-4. IMPORTANT: Add missing carpark info dummy entries by executing `import_missing.sql` script in your SQL editor - since the datasources are not in sync
-5. Run `CarparkAvailablityImport` API endpoint import
-6. Start `CarparkFinderApplication` and click on the above example link and feel free to modify the parameters
+4. Start `CarparkFinderApplication` and click on the above example link and feel free to modify the parameters

-## Relevant information
-The application is running locally on port 8080.
-MySQL is running as docker image on port 3306, locally on port 3307.